riquitorres/Lena-1D/README.md

 If either the ERSEM, FABM or GOTM source codes change (e.g., because changes you made to the code yourself, or after `git pull`), you will need to recompile.
 This does NOT require rerunning cmake.
 Instead, you need to return to the build directory and rerun `make install`.
 For instance `cd ~/build/gotm && make install`.

-### FABM-ERSEM 0d ("aquarium")

-The 0d driver allows you to run FABM models in a "well-mixed box", under arbitrary (time-varying) environmental forcing.

-To build the 0d driver, you need to create a directory to build the code in, call `cmake` to generate makefiles, and call `make` to compile and install the FABM library.
-Usually, the following suffices for this:

-    mkdir -p ~/build/fabm-0d
-    cd ~/build/fabm-0d
-    cmake <FABMDIR>/src/drivers/0d -DGOTM_BASE=<GOTMDIR> -DFABM_ERSEM_BASE=<ERSEMDIR>
-    make install

-In the above, replace `<ERSEMDIR>` with the path to directory with the ERSEM source code (e.g., ~/ersem-git), `<FABMDIR>` with the path to directory with the FABM source code (e.g., ~/fabm-git), and `<GOTMDIR>` with the path to directory with the GOTM source code (e.g., ~/gotm-git).
-The latter is needed because the 0d driver uses GOTM routines for input, output, time integration, etc. If you experience issues related to NetCDF, see [tips and tricks/troubleshooting](#tips-and-tricks-troubleshooting).

-This will give you an executable at `~/local/fabm/0d/bin/fabm0d`.

-To use the driver, you need a configuration file can run.nml, which you could take from [<FABMDIR>/testcases/0d/run.nml](../blob/master/testcases/0d/run.nml) In addition, you need a file with forcing data for surface shortwave radiation, temperature and salinity, e.g., [<FABMDIR>/testcases/0d/env_nns_annual.dat](../blob/master/testcases/0d/env_nns_annual.dat).
-The local name of this file is configured in run.nml, variable env_file.
-Finally, you can provide additional forcing with a `input.yaml` file, which can contain entries such as

-    wind_speed:
-      file: wind.dat
-      column: 1
-      scale_factor: 1.0
-    mass_concentration_of_silt:
-      constant_value: 400.
-    mole_fraction_of_carbon_dioxide_in_air:
-      constant_value: 401.0
-    bottom_stress:
-      constant_value: 0.0

-This specifies that wind speed must be read from file wind.dat (first column, no scaling), the mass concentration of silt must be set to a constant value of 400 mg/m3, atmospheric pCO2 to 401 ppm, and bottom stress to 0 Pa.
-The "column" and "scale_factor" attributes in the case of wind_speed are optional.
-They default to 1 and 1.0, respectively.

-### Python front-end

-The Python front-end can be used for enumerating model metadata (e.g., variable information), to add documentation to fabm.yaml files, to retrieve sources-sinks and diagnostics while manipulating the environment, and to show a configuration GUI [the last is still under development].

-To build the Python driver, you need to create a directory to build the code in, call `cmake` to generate makefiles, and call `make` to compile and install the FABM library.
-Usually, the following suffices for this:

-    mkdir -p ~/build/fabm-python
-    cd ~/build/fabm-python
-    cmake <FABMDIR>/src/drivers/python -DFABM_ERSEM_BASE=<ERSEMDIR>
-    make install

-In the above, replace `<FABMDIR>` with the directory with the FABM source code, e.g., ~/fabm-git and `<ERSEMDIR>` with the directory with the ERSEM source code, e.g., ~/ersem-git.

-This will install the python-fabm module in a directory that is automatically looked in by Python.
-Typically, this is ~/.local/lib/python2.X/site-packages (with X being Python's minor version number).
-This means you can now just open Python and enter `import pyfabm` to load FABM's Python module.

-Example scripts that use the Python front-end can be found in `<FABMDIR>/testcases/python`.
-For instance, use `<FABMDIR>/testcases/python/fabm_complete_yaml.py` to add documentation to a fabm.yaml file.

-### NEMO + FABM + ERSEM

-FABM needs to be compiled separately before the compilation of NEMO.
-Usually, the following suffices for this:

-    mkdir -p ~/build/nemo
-    cd ~/build/nemo
-    cmake <FABMDIR>/src/ -DFABM_HOST=nemo -DFABM_ERSEM_BASE=<ERSEMDIR>
-    make install

-In the above, replace `<FABMDIR>` with the directory with the FABM source code, e.g., ~/fabm-git and `<ERSEMDIR>` with the directory with the ERSEM source code, e.g., ~/ersem-git.

-This will create the library in the standard folder ~/local/fabm/nemo/lib where NEMO-FABM will look for linking to NEMO.

 ### Tips and tricks/troubleshooting